hellocodeco/exist-api-docs/docs/guide/write_client.md

 Acquired successfully.
 ```

+This would print an error if we ran it a second time, because we already own the attribute.
+That's okay, but it's worth remembering that **we don't need to acquire attributes every time we want to write to them, rather, just the first time the user connects our app.** It makes sense to assume they're ours from that point, and then later if we get an error that we're not the owner while trying to write data, we can acquire them again and retry our update.

+### Using attribute templates

 Remember how we could use either `template` or `name` as the key in our JSON object, and we chose to use `template`?
 Let's look at the flow of acquiring and when to use one or the other, because the rules here are tricky.

 With our Greatreads example, we'd like to provide `pages_read` data.
 Exist [has a template](/reference/object_types/#list-of-attribute-templates) for `pages_read`, meaning it understands this attribute is for tracking a quantity of pages read, knows it's an integer type, and can provide more detailed insights about it because of this.
-It's preferable to use attribute templates when we can because this gives the user the best experience in getting analysis about their data.
+It's preferable to use attribute templates when we can because this gives the user the best experience in getting analysis of their data.
+User attributes can be templated, like "steps", "mood", and so on, or they can be "custom", just like custom tags, where Exist only knows the type of raw data they hold.
+Users can create custom attributes for tracking manually in the Exist apps, or a client app might create one for a user in order to track something it knows about.

-That sounds good, so we want to acquire the templated attribute `pages_read`, meaning we would use the `template` key.
+Using a template sounds good, so we want to acquire the templated attribute `pages_read`, meaning we would use the `template` key.
 In this case, if the user doesn't have this attribute, Exist will create it for the user automatically and give its ownership to us.
 So convenient!
 Thank you to whoever created this API 🙏

 But imagine that we had erroneously used the `name` key, for example `{"name": "pages_read"}`, and the user had instead already created a manual attribute they've called `pages_read` which is a *percentage* type, for tracking that they finish all their university readings for each day.
 We would expect to start filling this attribute with integer counts for each day, but we can't — it's the wrong type!
 We wanted the templated integer type, but we got whatever the user had made — oops.
 The acquire endpoint gives us an explicit choice about what we want so we can prevent this.